stevedonovan/gentle-intro/6-error-handling.md

 could not open a file, fine, but what file?
 Basically, what use is this information to me?

 `error_chain` does _error chaining_ which helps solve this problem of over-generic errors.
-When we try to open the file, we can lazily lean on the conversion to `io::Error` using `?` or chain the error.
+When we try to open the file, we can lazily lean on the conversion to `io::Error` using `?`, or _chain_ the error.

 ```rust
 // non-specific error